Terms and Conditions

 - Payment failures (self‑serve): recurring payment attempts fail or the payment method becomes invalid.

-- Illegal or Inappropriate Use: The Provider becomes aware of, or has valid reason to believe, the Customer is engaging in unlawful use of the Services.
+- Illegal or Inappropriate Use: The Provider becomes aware of, or has valid reason to believe, the Customer (or any End Client, if applicable) is engaging in unlawful use of the Services.

-- Risk of Harm: The Provider determines that the Customer's use may harm the Services, compromise the security of the Provider's systems or other customers, or infringe on third-party rights.
+- Risk of Harm: The Provider determines that the Customer's use (or any End Client's use, if applicable) may harm the Services, compromise the security of the Provider's systems or other customers, or infringe on third-party rights.

-- Breach of Agreement: The Customer's use of the Services breaches this Agreement, disrupts other customers or adversely impacts the performance of the Provider's systems.
+- Breach of Agreement: The Customer's use (or any End Client's use, if applicable) of the Services breaches this Agreement, disrupts other customers or adversely impacts the performance of the Provider's systems.

 In the event of a Suspension Trigger, the Provider may take actions including immediate suspension in emergencies or within 30 days for other triggers.